ashwinrayaprolu1984/jermit/docs/protocols.md

 CRCs interspersed).
 It strives to get the session negotiation over with as quickly as possible and then get to the streaming part.

-BridgIt
+Bridgit
 -------

-Jermit will feature a new protocol (currently codenamed BridgIt) that will be a synthesis of dialup protocol learnings plus several newer ideas from the Internet era.
+Jermit will feature a new protocol (currently codenamed Bridgit) that will be a synthesis of dialup protocol learnings plus several newer ideas from the Internet era.
 See docs/bridgit/ for more information.